 Consultation With a Radiation Oncologist

-If you are considering radiation therapy, you must first schedule a visit with a radiation oncologist to see if radiation therapy is right for you.
-During your initial visit, the doctor will evaluate your need for radiation therapy and its likely results.
-This includes reviewing your current medical problems, past medical history, past surgical history, family history, medications, allergies and lifestyle.
+If you are considering radiation therapy, you must first schedule a visit with a radiation oncologist to see if radiation therapy is a suitable treatment option for your diagnosis.
+During the initial visit, your doctor will review your current medical condition, past medical history, past surgical history, family history, medications, allergies and lifestyle.
 The doctor will also perform a physical examination to assess the extent of your disease and judge your general physical condition.
-After reviewing your medical tests, including CT scans, MR scans and positron emission tomography scans (PET scans), and completing a thorough examination, your radiation oncologist will fully discuss with you the potential benefits and risks of radiation therapy and answer your questions.
+After reviewing your medical tests, including but not limited to: CT scans, MR scans and positron emission tomography scans (PET scans), and completing a thorough examination, your radiation oncologist will fully discuss with you the potential benefits and risks of radiation therapy and answer any questions you might have.

 Simulation and Treatment Planning

-To be most effective, radiation therapy must be aimed precisely at the same target or targets each and every time treatment is given.
+To be most effective, radiation therapy must be aimed precisely at the same target, or targets, each and every time treatment is given.
 The process of measuring your anatomy and marking your skin to help your team direct the beams of radiation safely and exactly to their intended locations is called simulation.
+The simulation process is performed prior to any radiation treatment being given.

-Once you have finished with the simulation, your radiation oncologist and other members of the treatment team review the information they obtained during simulation along with your previous medical tests and use sophisticated treatment-planning computer software is used to help design the best possible treatment plan.
+Once you have finished with the simulation, your radiation oncologist and other members of the treatment team review the information they obtained during simulation along with your previous medical tests and use a sophisticated treatment-planning software to help design the best possible treatment plan.
 After reviewing all of this information, your doctor writes a prescription that outlines the exact course of your radiation therapy treatment.

-The number of radiation treatments you will need depends on the size, location and type of cancer you have, your general health and other medical treatments you may be receiving.
 The radiation therapist will administer your external beam treatment following your radiation oncologist's instructions.
-It will take about five to 15minutes for you to be positioned for treatment and for the equipment to be set up.
-If an immobilization device was made during simulation, it will be used during every treatment to make sure that you are in the exact same position every day.
+It will take about 15 minutes for you to be positioned for treatment and for the equipment to be set up.
+If an immobilization device was made during the simulation, it will be used during each treatment to make sure that you are in the exact same position every day.

 Weekly Status Checks

-During radiation therapy, your radiation oncologist and nurse will see you regularly to follow your progress, evaluate whether you are having any side effects, recommend treatments for those side effects (such as medication) and address any concerns you may have.
+During radiation therapy, your radiation oncologist and nurse will see you regularly to follow your progress, evaluate whether you are having any side effects, recommend treatments for those side effects such as medication, and address any concerns you might have.
 As treatment progresses, your doctor may make changes in the schedule or treatment plan depending on your response or reaction to the therapy.
 Your radiation therapy team may gather on a regular basis with other healthcare professionals to review your case to ensure your treatment is proceeding as planned.
 During this session, all the members of the team discuss your progress, as well as any concerns.
+Imaging

 Depending on your situation, your team will routinely use the treatment machines to take special CT scans or x-rays called port films.
 This imaging may occur daily or weekly.
 Your treatment team reviews these images to be sure that the treatment beams remain precisely aimed at the proper target.
 This imaging is not diagnostic and is not used to evaluate your tumor.

-After treatment is completed, follow up appointments will be scheduled so that your radiation oncologist can make sure your recovery is proceeding normally and can continue to monitor your health status.
+After treatment is completed, follow-up appointments will be scheduled so that your radiation oncologist can make sure your recovery is proceeding as expected and can continue to monitor your health status.
 Your radiation oncologist may also order additional diagnostic tests.
 Reports on your treatment can be sent to your other physicians.
 As time goes on, the frequency of your visits will decrease.
 However, you should know that your radiation oncology team will always be available should you need to speak to someone about your treatment.

 Are there any Side Effects?